plast-lab/doop/README.md

 ./doop -a context-insensitive -i com.example.some.jar -t 120
 ```

-The above analysis will run for a maximum of 2 hours (120 minutes).
+The above analysis will run for up to 2 hours (120 minutes).

 #### Analysis id (-id, --identifier)